saifeemustafaq/mentorship/cohort_1/bangarjay45@outlook.com/Jayesh_Bangar_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 - While some downtime events are planned as part of maintenance schedules ("planned downtime"), in many cases periods of downtime result from unplanned or unexpected events like network outages and hardware failure.
 - Downtime might result in huge losses for big businesses.

+> # Summary

+Every business has different needs and requirements.
+Cloud computing is flexible and cost-efficient, which can be beneficial to every business, whether it's a small start-up or a large enterprise.

 > ## **Client-Server Computing**

 In Client-Server Computing, the clients requests a resource and the server provides that resource.